lostjared/libmx2/README.md

 The motivation for creating this library was to give me an easy way to assemble new SDL2 applications while using an approach I prefer, an Object Oriented Design.
 I have experimented with AI in some of the example projects for this library.

+# In Progress
+I am working on adding support for Vulkan

 ## Features